plspeziali/PineSU/README.md

 **This application is still not ready to be used!
 Try it at your own risk!**

-This application is part of my internship @ UniPG.
+This application is part of my deegree thesis @ UniPG.

 # What it does now